-How is Medicare funded is a funny question because there are so many answers depending on who answers your question.
-Some will say it’s primarily funded through general revenue, payroll taxes, and beneficiary premiums.
+How Medicare is funded is a funny question because many answers are depending on who answers your question.
+Some say it’s primarily funded through general revenue, payroll taxes, and beneficiary premiums.

 The Center for Medicare and Medicaid Services (CMS) says Medicare gets its funding from the Medicare Trust Fund.
-Well, there are two trust funds funding Medicare.
+Well, two trust funds are funding Medicare.
 But who funds the trust fund?
-I think we can all agree that Medicare exists because of American tax dollars.
+We can all agree that Medicare exists because of American tax dollars.

 Where Does the Money Come from to Pay for Medicare?

 Have you taken a close look at your paycheck; did you notice the “Medicare Tax” that comes out of your payroll?
 Yes, Medicare funding comes out of payroll taxes.

 Is Medicare Federally Funded?

-Medicare is a federally funded health care program available to those over 65 years old or those with specific disabilities.
-The federal program is available everywhere in America and is run by CMS which is a federal agency.
+Medicare is a federally funded health care program for those over 65 years old or those with specific disabilities.
+The federal program is available everywhere in America and is run by CMS, a federal agency.

 Medical bills are paid from the Medicare trust funds those covered have already paid into.